zillow/seolint/README.md

 SEO rules were broken up into separate parsers and validators so that you can tweak validation conditions without having to re-parse the render data.
 You can override the parser, the validator, or both, but be mindful when changing the parser as it will also change the input to the validator.

-Client rendering is done with [puppeteer](https://github.com/GoogleChrome/puppeteer) and server rendering is done with [request](https://github.com/request/request).

 ### `parser(data, options)`

 Below is the structure of parser `data`: